 The government of Rwanda introduced early childhood education (ECE) in 2013 to combat some of these issues.
 However, most teachers are unqualified and struggling with a lack of resources.

-VSO Rwanda is supporting the Ministry of Education to improve the quality of primary and pre-primary education by working in schools and with established teacher training colleges in the country to build teachers’ confidence and ability to improve the quality of learning by putting the learner at the centre, even in settings with very few resources.
+VSO Rwanda is supporting the Ministry of Education to improve the quality of primary and pre-primary education by working in schools and with established teacher training colleges in the country to build teachers’ ability to use learner-centred teaching methodologies to improve the quality of learning, even in very low-resource settings.

 Between 5-15% of Rwandans are estimated to live with a disability.
 This group is more likely to be uneducated and live in poverty.
 Around a quarter of people in households headed by a person with disability live on less than 241 RWF (24p) per day, and there are still gaps in accessing healthcare and education.